Azure/MachineLearningNotebooks/how-to-use-azureml/automated-machine-learning/README.md

 1. [![Azure Notebooks](https://notebooks.azure.com/launch.png)](https://aka.ms/aml-clone-azure-notebooks)
 [Import sample notebooks ](https://aka.ms/aml-clone-azure-notebooks) into Azure Notebooks.
-1. Follow the instructions in the [../00.configuration](00.configuration.ipynb) notebook to create and connect to a workspace.
+1. Follow the instructions in the [configuration](configuration.ipynb) notebook to create and connect to a workspace.
 1. Open one of the sample notebooks.

  <a name="databricks"></a>